hubofvalley/Testnet-Guides/Story Protocol/validator-node.md

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/hubofvalley/Testnet-Guides/main/Story%20Protocol/resources/valleyofStory.sh)
 ```

-### Key Features of Valley of Story

-#### 1. Node Interactions

-- **Deploy and Manage Validator Nodes:** Deploy new validator nodes or remove existing ones. **Important!** Always back up critical files (e.g., seed phrases, private keys, `priv_validator_key.json`) before deletion.
-- **Node Control:** Start, stop, or restart validator nodes as needed.
-- **Node Status:** Monitor the current operational status of the validator node.
-- **Peer Management:** Add peers to enhance network stability and communication.
-- **Client Updates:** Update Consensus Client and Geth (Execution Client) to ensure compatibility and performance.
-- **Targeted Controls:** Stop or restart specific services, such as the Consensus Client or Geth, for more granular control.
-- **Logging:** Access unified logs for both Consensus Client and Geth, aiding in troubleshooting and monitoring.

-#### 2. Validator and Key Interactions

-- **Validator Setup:** Create a validator to engage in network consensus and security.
-- **Key Management:** Export EVM private keys and back up validator keys to prevent data loss.
-- **Stake and Unstake Tokens:** Stake tokens to support network security or unstake them as required.
-Also, query validator public keys and account balances.

-#### 3. Snapshot Application

-- Quickly synchronize with the network by applying the latest snapshot, expediting node setup.

-#### 4. Story App Installation

 - Install the Story app for command-line transactions and network interactions without running a full node.